For Ice Castle ticket information and purchasing please visit their website.

 Get Creative with the Family

 Too cold for an outdoor activity?
 Bring your kids to Chutters candy shop in Lincoln or take a drive through the notch to Littleton to their flagship store, holding the world record for the longest candy counter at 112 feet.
 Make a stop at the New England Ski Museum, located in Franconia Notch State Park, to learn about the history of skiing, the local “firsts” and area native Bode Miller’s ski career, all for free!
-Afterwards, drop them off for a kids night out at Live a Little Fitness so you can enjoy a little bit of peace and quiet, grab dinner or a drink and let the kids run off their sugar high and make some new friends!
+Afterwards, book a play time at Kids Studio Play so the kids can run off their sugar high and make some new friends!

 Fly Down the Mountain on Snow Tubes

 You don’t need to ski or snowboard to have fun at Loon Mountain!
-Loon Mountain offers the only lift-serviced snow tubing hill in the White Mountains, so you can spend more time flying down the mountain than hiking back up.
+Loon Mountain offers a lift-serviced snow tubing hill in the White Mountains, so you can spend more time flying down the mountain than hiking back up.
 The tubing tracks are groomed and fast on the Little Sister Trail.
 For the little ones under 8, there’s a walk-up Tot Tubing area.
-Warm up after your fun with hot cocoa at the Octagon Lodge.
-They’ve got ice skating too!
+Warm up after with hot cocoa at the Octagon Lodge.

 Fly above the trees on one of the three zipline courses at Alpine Adventures.
 If that’s too much thrill and you’d prefer to keep it on four wheels, sign up for their off-road tour in a six wheeled Pinzgauer.
 They offer guided snowshoe tours, a Big Air Bag stuntzone and an aerial adventure park.
 They’ve got all kind of adventures to get your heart rate pumping.